-Task Order: Performance Period:
+rask Order: Performance Period:

-XXX_XXX xx_xxx xxxx
+XXX_XXX XXX-XXX

 Issued to: Contact/Telephone no.:

 Issued by: Contact/telephone no.:

 Rural Community Assistance Corporation

 3120 Freeboard Drive, Suite 201

 West Sacramento, CA 95691

 Scope of Work:

 Insert Scope of Work

+Deliverables including Reporting

 Compensation:

 RCAC will pay consultant an amount not to exceed for the successful completion of all tasks.
-The amount "not to exceed" is calculated based on \$hour rate for hours, and up to for travel expenses.
+The amount "not to exceed" is calculated based on \$ hour rate for hours, and up to for travel expenses.
 Travel expenditures must be supported by receipts, except "meals and incidentals" which will be paid based on Federal Government travel per diem.
 All travel must comply with Federal Government and RCAC travel policies including hotel per-diem limitations.

-• Consultant to invoice monthly and will provide a report of activities on each payment request that will describe all work for which invoice pertains to.
+Consultant to invoice monthly and will provide a report of activities on each payment request that will describe all work for which invoice pertains to.

-All requests for payments must reference Email payment requests to RCAC, Attn: GCA, 3120 Freeboard Drive, Suite 201, West Sacramento, CA 95691.
+All requests for payments must reference Email payment requests to Cyndi Spencer at cspencer@rcac.org or if by mail, RCAC, Attn: GCA, 3120 Freeboard Drive, Suite 201, West Sacramento, CA 95691.

+Penalties

 All terms and conditions included in the Service Ag reement are applica ble to this Task Order.

-Signature for RCAC: Type name and titl e: Date:
+Signature for RCAC: Type name and tit e: Date:

 David Ebenezer, Ch ief Financial Officer

-Signature for Consultant Name: Type name and titl e: Date:
+Signature for Consultant Name: Type name and tit e: Date: